CUBRID/cubrid-manual/en/admin/admin_utils.rst

 ***********************
 Database Administration
 ***********************

+.. _cubrid-utilities:

-How to Use the CUBRID Management Utilities (Syntax)
+CUBRID Management Utilities
 ===================================================

 The following shows how to use the CUBRID management utilities. ::